Dirtyboy1029/CopyCheck/README.md

 This code repository our paper titled **As If We’ve Met Before: LLMs Exhibit Certainty in Recognizing Seen Files.** In this paper, we propose a novel tool, **CopyCheck**, to detect which files in a set suspected seen files by the target LLM have actually been seen and which have not.

 ## Dependencies:
 We develop the codes on Windows operation system, and run the codes on Ubuntu 20.04.
 The runtime environment for the code is the same as that of [BLoB](https://github.com/Wang-ML-Lab/bayesian-peft).

-Source data:  [BookMIA](https://huggingface.co/datasets/swj0419/BookMIA)
+## Dependencies:
-.
-You can find our dataset at `my_bayesian_peft/database`
+Source data:  [BookMIA](https://huggingface.co/datasets/swj0419/BookMIA).
+You can find our dataset at `my_bayesian_peft/database`.

 ## Usage:

 ### 1. Estimate the target LLM uncertainty based on the BLoB project.